hubuser121/Portfolio/README.md

-Portfolio Project
+Portfolio Project - Django Web Application
-Description
+Overview
-This is my personal portfolio web application built with Django.
-It showcases my projects, skills, and certificates in a clean, professional design.
-The portfolio is fully responsive and designed to highlight my Python and Django development capabilities.
+This project is my personal portfolio website, developed using Django, a powerful and flexible Python web framework.
+The portfolio showcases my software development projects, certificates, and skills with a clean, professional, and responsive design.

-Features
+What This Project Does
-Home page with introduction and latest updates
+Presents a Home page introducing myself and my objectives.

-Projects page displaying all my programming projects with descriptions and links
+Displays a Projects page where all completed coding projects are showcased with descriptions and live or GitHub links.

-Certificates page listing professional and educational certificates
+Includes a Certificates page enumerating my professional and educational achievements.

-Responsive design for mobile and desktop

-Admin backend for easy content management via Django Admin

-Deployment
-The project is deployed on [your deployment platform/domain here], using GitHub for version control.

-Deployment Notes:
-Django version 5.2.8

-Python 3.11.14

-Static files managed with collectstatic and served using WhiteNoise middleware

-ALLOWED_HOSTS configured for deployment domain to prevent DisallowedHost errors

-CSRF protection enabled; ensure browser accepts cookies to avoid 403 errors

-Getting Started
-Prerequisites
-Python 3.11+

-pip for installing packages

-Virtual environment recommended

-Installation
+Provides an admin interface for easy management of portfolio content without modifying code.

+Utilizes Django’s powerful templating and routing system to render dynamic content.

+Collects and serves static files (CSS, JavaScript, images) properly for styling and usability.

+Technologies and Tools Used
+Python 3.13: Programming language backend.

+Django 5.2.8: Web framework used to build and organize the web application.

+SQLite: Default database for storing project and certificate data.

+WhiteNoise: Middleware used to serve static files efficiently in production.

+Git & GitHub: Version control and remote repository hosting.

+Virtual Environment (venv): Isolates project dependencies.

+HTML, CSS, Bootstrap: Frontend technologies for responsive design.

+Gunicorn (optional for deployment): Application server for running Django in production environments.

+Key Learnings and Accomplishments
+Successfully structured a Django project with multiple apps and template inheritance.

+Implemented responsive layouts and UI elements for professional look and feel.

+Configured Django settings for production, including ALLOWED_HOSTS, static files collection, and CSRF protection.

+Handled version control with Git and remote repository management on GitHub.

+Performed deployment preparations such as running migrations, creating superusers, and managing static assets.

+Gained experience resolving common deployment errors like DisallowedHost and CSRF verification failures.

+Improved understanding of deployment platforms by experimenting with hosting options and setting up environment variables.

+How to Run This Project Locally
-Clone the repository:
+Clone the project:

 text
 git clone https://github.com/hubuser121/Portfolio.git
-Create and activate a virtual environment:
+Navigate to the project folder and create a virtual environment:

 text
 python -m venv venv
-venv\Scripts\activate  # Windows
+venv\Scripts\activate  # (Windows)
-source venv/bin/activate  # Mac/Linux
+source venv/bin/activate  # (Linux/Mac)
 Install dependencies:

 text
 pip install -r requirements.txt
-Run migrations:
+Run database migrations:

 text
 python manage.py migrate